Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (NYSE:DFP) Announces Monthly Dividend of $0.16

-Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (NYSE:DFP) declared a monthly dividend on Thursday, July 22nd, Wall Street Journal reports.
-Investors of record on Tuesday, August 24th will be paid a dividend of 0.1617 per share on Tuesday, August 31st.
+Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (NYSE:DFP) announced a monthly dividend on Friday, July 23rd, Wall Street Journal reports.
+Investors of record on Friday, October 22nd will be given a dividend of 0.1617 per share on Friday, October 29th.
 This represents a $1.94 dividend on an annualized basis and a yield of 6.59%.
-The ex-dividend date is Monday, August 23rd.
+The ex-dividend date of this dividend is Thursday, October 21st.

 About Flaherty & Crumrine Dynamic Preferred and Income Fund